 There are two main types of time deposits in India:

 Post Office Fixed Deposit

 Amongst the two types of time deposits, this one can be opened with a post office for 1 to 5 years.
-The tenure of the account can also exceed five years and will make the depositor eligible for tax benefits.
 Such accounts can be opened individually or as joint accounts.
 The minimum deposit is Rs.
-200, and currently, it fetches an interest rate of 5.5% (1 to 3 years) and 6.7% (5 years).
+1,000 (no upper ceiling) and currently, it fetches a maximum interest of 6.7% for a period of up to 5 years.

 Post Office Recurring Deposit